PhillipOdd/codechallenge1/README.md

 `cdcodechallenge1`

- 3.Open the code1.js
+ 3. Open the code1.js
- 4.Run it and check response on terminal
+ 4. Run it and check the response on the terminal